Tomorrows research knows no bounds

 - must not be receiving income from another source to support their general living costs that provide a benefit greater than 75% of the GUPRS stipend.

-Applications for 2019 round are pending
+Applications for 2020 round are open

 1. Applicants are to make contact with academics within the Health Group to discuss suitability of a research project in a key area (see Griffith Experts).